In its 118-year history, the U.S. Census Bureau has struggled to get a complete and accurate count of the people living in this country.

 “There has never been a local effort like this before,” said Nick Kuwada, program manager for Santa Clara County’s Office of the Census, which was created in 2018 by the Board of Supervisors.

 The community partnerships go beyond government-to-government relationships to include trusted service organizations.
+The government counts have taken place since 1790.

 Some South Bay census partners that received grants — including SOMOS Mayfair in East San Jose, and Services, Immigrant Rights and Education Network (SIREN) which has member organizations in three Bay Area counties — work specifically with immigrant communities, who are among the most-difficult-to-count populations.